Outdoor Spotted Lanternfly Control Services

 Are you dealing with swarms of the spotted lanternfly (SLF)?
 You’re not alone.
-This flying insect has become prevalent in our state and can cause severe damage, including oozing sap, wilting, and leaf curling, to trees and other plant life.
+This flying insect has become prevalent and can cause severe damage, including oozing sap, wilting, and leaf curling, to trees and other plant life.
 These developments are astonishing as SLF was only just discovered in 2014.
-Since then, this species has spread to various parts of Pennsylvania and been classified as a threat due to at least $324 million lost annually in agricultural production.
+Since then, this species has spread to various parts of the country and has been classified as a threat due to at least $324 million lost annually in agricultural production.
 The good news is that SLF is not dangerous to humans or other animals and has not been known to bite or sting.

-Our team at Mosquito Squad of Lancaster wants to help you eliminate these invasive insects and protect your thriving plant life.
+Our team at Mosquito Squad wants to help you eliminate these invasive insects and protect your thriving plant life.

 Call us at (717) 527-7713 to determine how we can support you in controlling SLF if they’ve taken up residence in your yard.

 SLF lay up to 30-50 eggs in fall, and the first nymphs start to hatch between May and June.
 The best time to identify and eliminate the egg masses is in winter and early spring.
 You can find the eggs on tree trunks and branches.
 The egg masses may look like white or gray patches on tree bark.